ramirezj129/django_project/README.md

-# django_project
+# Django_project - Marketplace
-## Created a Market where users are able to buy,sell and communicate with an authentication system for login/logout/register
+### Created a Market where users are able to buy/sell/edit/delete.
+Home-Page/Dashboard/Inbox/Message/Add-Items/About/Browse/Search and with an authentication system for login/logout/register.

 <main>